GenesisFR/HowToBecomeGoodAtShooters/README.md

 - health doesn't regen when disrupted
 - mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
 - opening an ammo box will automatically reload your current weapon
+- Pestilence ticks affected by weapon damage, OOCD, DTA and DTH
 - shooting the foam on an ensnared teammate or hip-firing at your feet breaks it
 - skill damage boosts deflector shield damage (making Percussive Maintenance BiS)
 - swapping any armor piece while out of combat restores all of your armor